Most businesses have a mix of employees with different levels of potential.

 The process of promoting employees can be a double-edged sword.
 Promote too soon, and you risk asking an employee to perform tasks outside their current ability level, leading to demotivation and even resignation.

-However, wait too long, and talented employees will not be noticed and seek career advancement opportunities elsewhere.
+However, if they wait too long, talented employees will not be noticed and will seek career advancement opportunities elsewhere.

 1. Notice Employees Who Ask For More Responsibility